webdevcody/collab-board-hathora/backend-server/README.md

 }
 ```

-Returns `404` if room not found or expired
+Returns `404` if room not found or expired.